 In all my roles throughout the years, I have focused on developing effective philanthropic strategies; evaluating program effectiveness; measuring philanthropy’s social impact; and building the capacity of the nonprofit sector.
 In one of my most-recent roles, as managing director of Fund for Shared Insight, a collaborative of some of the nation’s largest funders dedicated to openness and feedback in the philanthropic sector, I guide and facilitate operations, communications, grantmaking, evaluation, and more.

 Born and raised in Honolulu, Hawaii, I attended Punahou School; graduated from Harvard University magna cum laude with an AB in Social Studies focusing on urban poverty and homelessness; and earned my MBA from the Stanford Graduate School of Business.
-I live in the “big heart, small town” of Narberth, Pennsylvania with my husband, three children, and a family of wild bunnies.
+I live in the “big heart, small town” of Narberth, Pennsylvania with my husband, three children, our corgi-poo Chloe, and a family of wild bunnies.
 And while I am often happily immersed in the world of effective philanthropy, I also enjoy playing tennis, watching my kids participate in sports and dance competitions, cooking and eating yummy food, and staying an active member of Narberth Presbyterian Church.